henryeverett/henryeverett/_posts/2014-03-26-making-the-game-part-5.markdown

 categories: making-the-game
 ---

-Collision detection is once of the most time consuming and complicated things you will have to deal with as a game developer.
-I knew that I could write about 5 lines of code to check for collisions on all of the objects on screen, but I also knew that it would be a very expensive operation.
+Collision detection is once of the most time consuming and complicated things you will have to deal with when developing a game.
+I knew that I could write about 5 lines of code to check for collisions on all of the objects on screen, but this would be a very expensive operation.
 The number of collisions to check would be n^2-n as every object would have to check for a collision with every other object (excluding itself).

 ![Lots of collision checks]({{ site.url }}/assets/spatial-diagram-1.png)